School of Nursing Policies and Procedures

 Student promptness is essential in arriving at the assigned lab/clinical area and ensuring that the student receives a quality education.
 Therefore, the following policy shall apply:

-- In the clinical setting, tardy will be considered to be arriving 10 minutes to 59 minutes after the clinical session has begun.
-After 59 minutes the student will be counted absent.
+- In the clinical or lab setting, a student will be considered tardy if arriving after the designated start time.
+After 60 minutes the student will be counted absent.
 Three clinical tardies per course equals one absence, and each tardy thereafter will be counted as an absence.

 - Tardy policies for individual courses supersede this policy.